davars/sohop/README.md

 **Google.EmailRegex**
 : Allow users whose email matches the regex access to authenticated upstream servers.
 Be careful, and keep it simple.

+**TLS**
+: An object, specifies the TLS configuration for the server.
+Memebrs are defined below.

+**TLS.CertFile**
+: Path to the PEM-encoded server certificate.

+**TLS.CertKey**
+: Path to the unencrypted PEM-encoded private key for the server certificate.

 **Upstreams**
 : An array of configurations for upstream servers.
 Keys are the subdomain to proxy to the configured server.
 Values are objects whose members are defined below.